 Well, many of us know that mosquito-borne diseases are not only contagious, but can also lead to death.
 Hence, it is important to keep them away from our houses.
 People opt for mosquito control services to prevent mosquitoes.
 It’s a good idea, but one will have to do it regularly to keep the pest at bay.

 Mosquito infestation occurs during monsoon and also post-monsoon period as mosquitoes usually make their way to the calm homes and spread diseases.
 Malaria and dengue are the most common diseases spread by the two dangerous mosquitoes.

 Malaria and Dengue are caused by vector-carrying mosquitoes.
 The main problem with these diseases is that if one person is affected, then others are automatically at risk.
 These diseases spread from person to person.

-Well, before a person will look for the preventions and treatments of Malaria and Dengue, one should know what are these diseases and how they spread.
+Well, before a person will look for the malaria and dengue prevention tips in monsoon, one should know what are these diseases and how they spread.

 What are Dengue and Malaria?

 These are the infectious diseases caused and spread by the two dangerous mosquitoes.
 Both the diseases are caused by female mosquitoes.
 Malaria is caused when a female Anopheles mosquito bites and passes onto humans.
 And dengue spread when the Aedes mosquito infected with the dengue virus bites a person.